-A doorway at the southwest corner of Balder Hall accesses an ante room to the west.
+A doorway at the southwest corner of the Balder lodge room accesses an ante room to the west.
 The south wall of the ante room includes a stained batten wainscot with leather paper panels, as well as a small ceramic water fountain.
 A pointed bay window with an interior seat is located in a nook at the southwest corner of the ante room.
 The double-hung wood windows features twelve-over-twelve leaded glass lights, and the ceiling of the nook is clad with stained bead board.
 The west wall of the ante room includes a number of paneled lockers with a stained wood finish.
 The flooring is sheet vinyl.
 South of the ante room is a short hallway and women's restroom.

-Detail of radiator in Balder Hall
+Detail of radiator in the Balder lodge room